ZhaoLulu1/diff_foam/README.md

 Welcome to the Diffusion Policy project for deploying on Foam Hand and XArm.
 Below is a guide to help you get started with running this project.

+## Big Picture

+For more details on the project, please refer to the poster available on Google Drive: https://drive.google.com/file/d/1hYUVsxyhiXEtXabWOoytsa8HlRqqGbKX/view?usp=drive_link.

 ## Project Structure

 - `/diffusion_policy/.venv`